HackGT/bolt/README.md

     this step will fail.
 Just ignore the error for now and follow the steps after this to properly run the migrations.
  - Configure the required environment variables in `configs/config.json`.
 You can copy and rename `configs/configs.json.example`.
  - Re-run the database migrations using `npm run knex:migrate:latest`.

+By default, DB migrations will run automatically if you run `npm start`.
+To avoid this, you can start the server using `npm run dev` or `npm run start:no-migration` and database migrations will *not* run before you start the server.

 # Client setup

 Note: the hardware desk page (/admin/desk) relies on a WebSocket connection to the server.
 The client assumes that you are